 Craniosynostosis and Plagiocephaly are both treatable conditions.
 Craniosynostosis is a birth defect in which the bones in the skull fuse too early.
 This can cause problems with brain development and lead to a misshapen head.

 Plagiocephaly, often referred to as "flat head syndrome," is a condition in which the infant's head is flattened on one side.
 This can occur because of positioning in the womb or pressure on the head after birth.
 Both conditions can be treated with surgery.
-The type of plagiocephaly treatment that is right for your baby will depend on the severity of your baby's Plagiocephaly.
+The type of Plagiocephaly treatment that is right for your baby will depend on the severity of your baby's Plagiocephaly.
+Usually it does not require surgery, but it may benefit from treatment with a particular type of fitted helmet that helps to remold the head shape.
 Your doctor will work with you to develop a plagiocephaly treatment plan for your baby.
-Also, Plagiocephaly is a condition that various factors, including trauma to the head, tumors, and developmental disorders, can cause.
-Treatment for Plagiocephaly will depend on the underlying cause.

-In some cases, Plagiocephaly can be treated with surgery.
+In some cases, Plagiocephaly can be treated with surgery, particularly if it persits in an older child.
 However, Plagiocephaly is not always treatable and may require lifelong management.
 If you have Plagiocephaly, your doctor will work with you to develop a treatment plan.

 In craniosynostosis, the surgeon will make an incision in the scalp and then carefully separate the fused bones.
 In Plagiocephaly, the surgeon will reshape the skull and remove any areas of bone pressing on the brain.
 After surgery, infants typically have a full recovery and go on to live healthy lives.
 Craniosynostosis treatment is generally performed when babies are between four and six months old.
 The goal of surgery is to release the fused sutures and allow the bones of the skull to grow normally.
 Surgery for craniosynostosis is complex, and it is essential to choose a pediatric surgeon with experience performing this type of surgery.